 Sadly, these histories have often been lost or marginalised.
 But that’s why it’s all the more important to shed light on these stories and histories where we know about them!

-That’s why we present to you, five LGBTQ+ Scots that we think you should know about!
+That’s why we present to you, four LGBTQ+ Scots that we think you should know about!

 Marie Maitland, Scotland’s Sappho